djmsampson/layout2/tbx/layoutdoc/UsingLayoutsInGUIDE.md

 ## Overview

-Whilst the layouts in this toolbox do not integrate into the MATLAB Graphical User Interface Design Environment ([`GUIDE`](https://www.mathworks.com/help/matlab/ref/guide.html)), it is possible to insert layouts into an app created with GUIDE using the process described below.
+Whilst the layouts in this toolbox do not integrate into the MATLAB&reg; Graphical User Interface Design Environment ([`GUIDE`](https://www.mathworks.com/help/matlab/ref/guide.html)), it is possible to insert layouts into an app created with GUIDE using the process described below.

 ## Important Note